qlik-oss/core-website/docs/services/qix-engine/script_syntax/counter_functions.md

 `RecNo( )`

-In contrast to RowNo( ), which counts rows in the resulting Qlik Sense table, RecNo( ), counts the records in the raw data table and is reset when a raw data table is concatenated to another.
+In contrast to RowNo( ), which counts rows in the resulting table, RecNo( ), counts the records in the raw data table and is reset when a raw data table is concatenated to another.

 Example: Data load script